indygreg/PyOxidizer/docs/config.rst

 following values are recognized:

 ``all``
-   Return the first variant of every named extension module.
+   Every named extension module will be included.

 ``minimal``
    Return only extension modules that are required to initialize a